What a Wonderful World Louis Armstrong

 This article was originally published in 2015 on the 10 year anniversary of Hurricane Katrina.

 Beneath the sticky Louisiana sun, I lie back on the grass and open my eyes.

 I see trees of green…

 A low-slung stage stands behind 200 or so people who are swaying with the sun.
 Beyond black railings, people sit on fold-out chairs.
 And above them, fingers and faces peer through wrought- iron balconies on candy-coloured walls.

 I see skies of blue and clouds of white…

-The Hit That Almost Never Was Today, I find this song one of the most soothing in the world – and it was deliberately designed to be.
-At the height of civil unrest in 1960s USA, Armstrong delighted in the chance to record something more uplifting, although critics blocked it at the time.
+Today, I find this song one of the most soothing in the world – and it was deliberately designed to be.
+At the height of civil unrest in 1960s America, Armstrong delighted in the chance to record something more uplifting, although critics blocked it at the time.